Policies and guidelines

 Please note: the policy document and explanatory guidelines contain definitions that show upon mouse hover on a computer.
 As mouse hover does not work on a mobile phone, please use the below documents for viewing on a mobile or tablet device.

 The R-Codes control the design of most residential development throughout Western Australia.
 The R-Codes aim to address emerging design trends, promote sustainability, improve clarity and highlight assessment pathways to facilitate better outcomes for residents.
 They are also used for the assessment of residential subdivision proposals and should be read with Development control policy 2.2 residential subdivision for this purpose.
+A copy of this document can be found below in Related policies.

 The R-Codes Explanatory Guidelines and Practice Notes provide assistance on operation and interpretation of provisions.
 The R-Codes Assessment Checklist streamlines residential development application compliance assessment to support a consistent, accurate and faster determination process.